 We are committed to taking full advantage of these opportunities, collaborating with researchers from multiple departments at MIT and beyond.
 Through these collaborations, and through our relationships with many local hospitals and companies, we are well placed to have an impact on the world beyond academia, ensuring that ideas generated in our laboratories can find their way to the clinic and the marketplace.

 - The Martinos Imaging Center at MIT provides access to state-of-the-art neuroimaging facilities for the local research community.
 Its resources includes two 3T MRI scanner for human studies; a 9.4T narrow-bore MRI scanner for small animal studies; a magnetoencephalography (MEG) scanner; a soundproof Faraday cage for EEG studies; and a mock MRI scanner to acclimatize volunteer subjects (especially children) to the scanning environment.

 - The McGovern Institute Neurotechnology (MINT) program provides seed funding for collaborative projects targeted toward the development of new technologies for brain research.

 - The 2-photon microscopy core features a powerful and versatile system with four lasers and two separate workstations for imaging neurons in slices or in vivo.

-- The MIT department of Biology maintains a list of other core facilities that are accessible to the MIT life sciences community.
+- The Office of the Vice President for Research at MIT manages a listing of Core Facilities and Service Centers on campus and the Department of Biology maintains a list of other core facilities that are accessible to the MIT life sciences community.